slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On success

+*'Success doesn’t come to you.
+You go to it.' -- Marva Collins*

 There is no shortcut.
 Success is a castle that you build [brick by brick](#on-habits-and-systems).
 But success is not being [wealthy](#on-wealth), is being [happy](#on-gratefulness-and-happiness).
 Success is subjective.
 If you wake up each morning, happy, fulfilled, and full of life, then you are a success.

 > *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*